abourget/shuttle-go/README.md

     udevadm control --reload-rules && udevadm trigger

 From that point on, plug in the device, and run `shuttle-go` in any terminal (provided `shuttle-go` is in your `$PATH`).

+## Using Open Sound Control

+In the configuration, use `"driver": "osc://host:port"`, then all your bindings can be of the format: `/osc/address/path param1 param2 param3`.

+You can send multiple messages with one key by separating those bindings by ` + ` (that's a space, a plus sign, and another space).

+A special `/sleep 0.123` message can be added, and it interpreted by `shuttle-go` as a sleep between two OSC messages.
+Use that if your program goes berzerk when messages are too close.

 ## License